Cfckoh/RL_swimmers/RL_implementation/README.md

 ## Comparing Agents
 abc_agent_comparison.ipynb compares agents of various types including physics agnostic actor critic type methods, fixed phi, and our actor physicists

+### Note on calling julia in python
+Currently scripts do not require one to have a julia image however for speed I recomend doing so.
+If using a julia .so image update ac_env and batchelor_env by removing the comments for importing julia from an image.
+See https://pyjulia.readthedocs.io/en/latest/troubleshooting.html for how to make an image.